-This technique helps you to NOT become a slave to your emotions.
-Just because you feel one way doesn’t mean you need to let that emotion dictate your life.
+This technique helps you to not become a slave to your emotions.
+Just because you feel one way doesn’t mean you have to act on it to relieve yourself.

 We wrongly believe that we need to wait until we feel right before we take the right action.
 However, sometimes we need to take the right action before we can change the flow of our emotions.

 Sometimes you should be kind to others, not because you want to be kind to them, but because that’s the smart thing to do if you want to keep yourself healthy and your emotions in check.

 Here’s another example.
 Say you are ashamed about your weight, or a bad grade you got on a test, or some other problem in your life.
 The “action tendency” behind shame is usually to hide from these things, but the truth is when we talk about our problems we usually feel better about them.

 Often you need to do things you don’t want to do before you can realize that’s exactly what you needed.
 Can you think of an example when doing the “opposite action” made you feel better?